+Emmy Amalie Noether was born on 23rd March 1882 to a middle class Jewish family in the small Bavarian town of Erlangen.
 She was described as a "clever, friendly and rather endearing" child who grew up to love parties and dancing as well as absorbing the family atmosphere of mathematics and education.
-Educational opportunities at the time for a girl growing up in German were few with German schools for middle-class girls being little more than finishing schools.
+Educational opportunities at the time for a girl growing up in Germany were few, with German schools for middle-class girls being little more than finishing schools.

-In 1922 Noether was appointed to the position of "unofficial, extraordinary professor", in effect, a volunteer professor without pay or official status and she was later granted a tiny salary which was barely at subsistence level.
-When postwar hyperinflation destroyed the value of her small inheritance Emmy had very little left to live on.
-She pared her life down to the essentials, "She didn't have very much money, but also she didn't care" her nephew, Herman Noether, explained.
+Albert Einstein wrote to Klein in 1918, "On receiving the new work from Fräulein Noether, I again find it a great injustice that she cannot lecture officially".
+Finally, in 1919, Noether was granted the lowest faculty rank of Privatdozent and, although still unpaid, began teaching under her own name that autumn.
+A few years later she was appointed to the position of "unofficial, extraordinary professor": in effect, a volunteer professor without pay or official status and she was later granted a tiny salary which was barely at subsistence level.
+When postwar hyperinflation destroyed the value of her small inheritance Noether had very little left to live on.
+She pared her life down to the essentials, "She didn't have very much money, but also she didn't care," her nephew, Herman Noether, explained.
 During the week, Noether ate the same dinner at the same table in the same cheap restaurant.

-German mathematics, like much else, became highly politicised in the 1930's.
+German mathematics, like much else, became highly politicised in the 1930s.
 Few German academics opposed Hitler's rise to power and one of Noether's research students, Werner Weber, organised a boycott of Professor Edmund Landau's classes because he was Jewish.
 Hitler then began firing Jewish professors from the Universities in a bid to remove Germany from the "satanic power" of the Jews.
 Noether was one of the first six professors fired from Göttingen because she was both Jewish and politically liberal.
 The expulsion of Jewish academics devastated the University of Göttingen.
 Hilbert, asked by a Nazi official on the state of mathematics in Göttingen replied, "Mathematics in Göttingen?
 There really is none any more".

 Noether's friends started a frantic search to find her a university position abroad.
-Eventually, she was granted a temporary one-year position on a modest salary at a small women's college, Bryn Mawr, in the United States.
+Eventually, she was granted a temporary one-year position on a modest salary at a small women's college, BrynMawr, in the United States.
 Finding her a permanent position proved difficult, as there were too many Jewish refugees and too few places who wanted to hire them.
-By 1935 enough funds were scraped together together to support Noether at a reduced salary for another two years.
+By 1935 enough funds were scraped together to support Noether at a reduced salary for another two years.

 About the author